HomeResourcesHow to find out if you've been...

 The H-1B visa offers skilled workers from around the world the chance to work and live in the U.S. It also benefits American companies that can hire talented individuals with skills that are scarce among the domestic workforce.
 You can find more information about this particular visa in our ultimate guide to the H-1B visa.

-While the process of applying and obtaining the visa may appear daunting, this guide is intended to help simplify the process of starting your new life in the U.S. After you have been approved for your H1-B visa and are preparing to travel to the U.S., consider how you will live during your stay — especially how you manage your finances from setting up a bank account to managing your credit.
-In the U.S., credit history is important in securing things necessary for everyday life from credit cards to utilities and even your apartment.
+While the process of applying and obtaining the visa may appear daunting, this guide is intended to help simplify the process of starting your new life in the U.S. After you have been approved for your H1-B visa and are preparing to travel to the U.S., it's important to think through all of the other life logistics about moving to the U.S.—from finding a place to live to accessing credit.

 Moved to the U.S. from Australia, Kenya, or the Philippines?